millymontes/task-list/README.md

 `/users` router

 - `POST /users/register`
-  - sends 400 if request body is missing username or password
-  - creates a new user with the provided credentials and sends a token
-  - the password should be hashed in the database
+  ✅ - sends 400 if request body is missing username or password ✅- creates a new user with the provided credentials and sends a token ✅- the password should be hashed in the database
 - `POST /users/login`
+  ✅// changed to 401 per failed tests
-  - sends 400 if request body is missing username or password
-  - sends a token if the provided credentials are valid
+  - sends 400 if request body is missing username or password ✅ - sends a token if the provided credentials are valid

 `/tasks` router